Tips for a Successful Street Epistemology Presentation

 Show an Example

 One of the best ways to help your audience get excited about and better understand SE is to show one of your favorite video examples.
-Avoid performing a live example in front of the audience; instead, direct people to the numerous video examples available online.
+I would not recommend playing a video for any longer than 10 or 12 minutes.

 Questions and Answer Session

 The Q&A portion of your talk is usually the most informative and engaging part for both the presenter and the audience.
-Whether or not your talk is being recorded, always summarize and repeat back the question you are being asked to ensure clarity.
+A little planning here can really help leave attendees with a lasting impression.

 Things to Consider After Your Street Epistemology Talk